 However, consulting a therapist or psychiatrist is the most effective way to deal with excoriation disorder.
 There are several psychotherapeutic approaches and interventions available to reduce the symptoms and repair the damage caused by the disorder, such as cognitive behavioral therapy, which helps people understand the relationship between their thoughts, feelings, behaviors, and their mental health.
 Behavioral therapy for skin picking disorder often involves a level of habit reversal training, which can effectively help put a stop to problematic repetitive behaviors.
 Additionally, medication that helps ease anxiety and stress may also be prescribed by professionals in order to deal with the triggers that cause skin picking repetitive behaviors.

 Since excoriation disorder often occurs simultaneously with other conditions like depression and body dysmorphia, it is equally important to target these conditions as well, so that they do not trigger or heighten the urge to pick the skin while it is being treated.

 3. Exercise Regularly

 Apart from physical exercise, practicing mindfulness also helps in dealing with excoriation disorder.
 Engaging in activities like yoga and meditation can relax the mind and ease stress.
-Maintaining a calm mind also helps an individual identify the obsessive thought patterns that causes them to pick at their skin, and work on controlling those thought patterns.
+Maintaining a calm mind also helps an individual identify obsessive thought patterns that cause them to pick at their skin, and work on controlling those thought patterns.
 On a general note, exercising the mind and body keeps a person busy and fosters a positive mindset.

 4. Develop Healthy Self-Care Rituals